QubesOS/qubes-doc/introduction/faq.md

 qvm-prefs <HVMname> kernel ""
 ```

-### When I try to install a TemplateVM, it says no match is found.
+### When I try to install a template, it says no match is found.

 See [VM Troubleshooting](/doc/vm-troubleshooting/#no-match-found-when-trying-to-install-a-templatevm).